All in One View

 Then commit the changes directly to your main branch.

-Our template chooser now has our three templates and a link to Google.
+Our template chooser now shows our three templates plus the external community link.

 And that’s all, folks!
 You now know much more about GitHub Issues.